manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-8_terraform_and_infra_automation/README.md

 By completing this module, you'll be able to:

 ### **Technical Skills:**
-- [ ] Install and configure Terraform on Amazon Linux
+- [ ] Install and configure Terraform on Amazon Linux/Ubuntu
+- [ ] Understand Terraform architecture and components
 - [ ] Write Terraform configurations in HCL
 - [ ] Provision AWS resources automatically
 - [ ] Manage infrastructure state effectively